This section covers common questions that school administrators may have regarding the Grade 9 Assessment of Mathematics.

 - An additional calculator, including a scientific or graphing calculator with or without computer algebra systems

-- Manipulatives or virtual applications, including online manipulatives or graphing calculators
+- Manipulatives or virtual applications, including online manipulatives, graphing applications or calculators

 - Hard copies of the formula sheets or EQAO French–English and English–French glossaries

 Any manipulatives or virtual applications that are not instructional and that students use on a regular basis can also be used during the assessment.